Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/slashing-parameter-configuration.md

 ### completeDeallocation

 Operators call this to complete their queued deallocations after they have been queued for at least 21 days.
-Deallocations must all be completed in the order they were queued (tracked by an incrementing nonce).

 Deallocation amounts may increment nonslashable magnitude upon completion less than expected due to slashing events while they were queued.
 This is done by keeping track of the totalMagnitude at time of queuing and the totalMagnitude at the time of deallocation completion.

 This function can be called permissionlessly by anyone once it is completable.

 Emits

-1. `NonslashableMagnitudeUpdated` for each updated (operator, IStrategy)
+1. `NonSlashableMagnitudeUpdated` for each updated (operator, IStrategy)

 Reverts if

-1. Any of the queued deallocations have not been queued for long enough
+1. Any of the queued deallocations have not been queued for long enough.
-2. Queued deallocations are not provided sequentially and in order of the last completed nonce.
-3. Any of the hashes of the queued deallocation inputs were not set in storage i.e were not actually previously queued
+2. Any of the hashes of the queued deallocation inputs were not set in storage i.e were not actually previously queued

 ### getSlashableBips